-2.3.2.
+2.3.3.
 Refitting for Morphing Objects

 An important case of deformation occurs in animation systems, where objects are deformed by morphing or blending.
 Here, in-between objects are constructed by interpolating between two or more morph targets.
-This usually requires the target models to have the same number of vertices and the same topology.
+Actually, this method is a special case of the one described in Section 2.3.2.